 Carillon Beach is on the west side.
 It too is an exclusive resort which includes homes, private beach access and a downtown shopping area.
 The secluded community is close to Camp Helen State Park, which was a company resort for employees of an Alabama textile mill from 1945 to 1987.
 Some of buildings have been restored and the 180-acre park includes activities such as swimming, hiking and saltwater and freshwater fishing.

 Similarly to Camp Helen, St. Andrews State Park is another popular and historic attraction in PCB.
 Resting on 1,200 acres, St. Andrews was a former military reservation.
 It has close to two miles of beaches and offers visitors activities such as biking, bird watching, boat tours and scuba diving.
-Shell Island, a favourite spot for locals and visitors according to the PCB Convention and Visitors Bureau, is in St. Andrews and is a seven-mile long barrier island running east to west between the Gulf of Mexico and St. Andrew Bay.
+Shell Island, a favorite spot for locals and visitors according to the PCB Convention and Visitors Bureau, is in St. Andrews and is a seven-mile long barrier island running east to west between the Gulf of Mexico and St. Andrew Bay.
 Shell Island is covered in sand dunes, forests and a lake.
 It is also home to wildlife such as ghost crabs, sea turtles and dolphins.